-SEA Directive Criteria Summary of significant effects Is the Plan Schedule 1 of Scope and influence of the document likely to Environmental · have a Assessment of Plans and significant Programmes Regulations environmen 2004 tal effect?
+SEA Directive Criteria Summary of significant effects Is the Plan Schedule 1 of Scope and influence of the document likely to Environmental have a Assessment of Plans and significant Programmes Regulations environme 2004 tal effect?
 Y/N 1.
-Characteristics of the ne ighbourhood plan having particular regard to: The degree to which the If the ANP is brought into legal force it will become part N Plan sets out a framework of the statutory development plan in Cherwell District. for projects and other , activities, either with The ANP is prepared for land use purposes and covers regard to the location, Adderbury Parish.
-It accounts for the growth anticipated nature, size or operating in the Cherwell Local Plan but does not allocate land for conditions or by development in general except for one site for allocating resources. community facilities. and sating resources. deministry (deministry) Policy AD1 defines an Adderbury Settlement Boundary, it states, that 'infill development within this boundary will be supported, and 'proposals for development outside the boundary will be supported if they are consistent with development plan policies on local landscape protection policies of the natural environment'.
-This policy applies to development within its settlement boundary and sites outside the boundary the policies in the development plan will apply. the policies in the development plan will apply.
+Characteristics of the ne ighbourhood plan having particular regard to: The degree to which the If the ANP is brought into legal force it will become part N Plan sets out a framework for projects and other of the statutory development plan in Cherwell District. activities, either with The ANP is prepared for land use purposes and covers regard to the location, Adderbury Parish.
+It accounts for the growth anticipated nature, size or operating in the Cherwell Local Plan but does not allocate land for conditions or by development in general except for one site for allocating resources. community facilities.
+Policy AD1 defines an Adderbury Settlement Boundary, it states, that 'infill development within this boundary will be supported, and 'proposals for development outside the boundary will be supported if they are consistent with development plan policies on local landscape protection policies of the Plan.'
+This policy applies to development of land within its proposed settlement boundary and land outside the boundary the policies in the development plan will apply.
 Policy AD1 supports sites for infill development, which is consistent with Policy Villages 1 in part in the adopted Cherwell Local Plan.
 Policy Villages 1 considers minor development and conversions in addition to infill development.
-It should be noted that the Cherwell Local Plan, including policy Villages 2, sets out a number of policy requirements for identifying and considering sites pana, requirements for identifying and considering sites The schedule of evidence for ANP includes the Adderbury Neighbourhood Green Space and Local Gaps Report, which details various Green-space Asset areas within the Adderbury Parish.
-The report is informed by Paragraphs 76, 77 and 78 of the NPPF, Policy ESD13 and ESD17 of the adopted Cherwell Local Plan and Adderbury Conservation Area Appraisal 2012. riadersary conservation rica reprints at 2012.
-The type of projects and or activities which the neighbourhood plan sets out will be at parish level with limited natural resource implications. ,
+It should be noted that the Cherwell Local Plan, including policy Villages 2, sets out a number of policy requirements for identifying and considering sites The schedule of evidence for ANP includes the Adderbury Neighbourhood Green Space and Local Gaps Report, which details various Green-space Asset areas within the Adderbury Parish.
+The report is informed by Paragraphs 76, 77 and 78 of the NPPF, Policy ESD13 and ESD17 of the adopted Cherwell Local Plan and Adderbury Conservation Area Appraisal 2012.
+The type of projects and or activities which the neighbourhood plan sets out will be at parish level with limited natural resource implications.